-- A minimum of 60 credits must be passed in any year, before a student can enrol for a succeeding year.
-Only modules, for which the required pre-requisite(s) have been passed, can be enrolled for in the succeeding year. - Students must pass all theory modules before he/she may do WPBL.
+A minimum of 60 credits must be passed in any year, before a student can enrol for a succeeding year.
+Only modules, for which the required prerequisite(s) have been passed, can be enrolled for in the succeeding year.

+The student must pass all theory modules before he/she may do WPBL.

-The Diploma in Electrical Engineering: Process Control Engineering has a formal Workplace Based Learning (WBL) component of 60 credits.
+The Diploma in Electrical Engineering: Process Control Engineering has a formal Workplace Based Learning (WPBL) component of 60 credits.
 This takes place at an accredited employer (company).
-A student needs to pass all the qualification required modules before applying for placement at a company to do the WPBL modules of the qualification.
-The student will be assisted to find suitable placement after which the student will register for the WBL modules.
-The student will provide progress reports at regular intervals, in co-operation with a work-based mentor, to confirm that the necessary practical outcomes are being achieved.
+A student needs to pass all the qualification required theoretical modules before applying for placement at a company to do the WPBL modules of the qualification.